 - It doesn’t matter if your relative is actually getting any help with care – or what they spend the allowance on.
 If they qualify as ‘needing help’, they should get the allowance.

-- Claims usually take around 40 days to process and can be backdated to the date that the claim was received.
-The benefit is paid in the same way as your relative's State Pension or Pension Credit.
-See 'Applying for attendance allowance' below for more information.
+- Claims usually take around 40 working days to process, but payment can be backdated to the date that the claim form was received or the date you call the enquiry line (if you return the claim pack within six weeks).
+The benefit is paid in the same way as your relative's state pension or pension credit.

-- Receiving attendance allowance won’t affect any other benefits that your relative claims.
-But be warned that if your relative applies for a local authority funded care home, their attendance allowance will be counted as income when means testing.
+- Receiving attendance allowance won’t negatively impact on any other benefits that your relative claims.
+In fact, they may receive more from other benefits due to them being eligible for attendance allowance.
+However, if your relative already has attendance allowance and applies for local authority funded care at home or in a care home, their attendance allowance may be counted as income when means testing.

 - If your relative is awarded attendance allowance, at either rate, and has a carer, that person may be entitled to claim Carer's allowance.